Tenrec

 A tenrec (/ˈtɛnɹɛk/) is a mammal belonging to any species within the afrotherian family Tenrecidae, which is endemic to Madagascar.
-Tenrecs are a very diverse group, as a result of adaptive radiation, and exhibit convergent evolution, some resemble hedgehogs, shrews, opossums, rats, and mice.
+Tenrecs are a very diverse group, as a result of adaptive radiation, and exhibit convergent evolution; some resemble hedgehogs, shrews, opossums, rats, or mice.
 They occupy aquatic, arboreal, terrestrial, and fossorial environments.
 Some of these species, including the greater hedgehog tenrec, can be found in the Madagascar dry deciduous forests.
 However, the speciation rate in this group has been higher in humid forests.

 All tenrecs are believed to descend from a common ancestor that lived 29–37 million years ago after rafting over from Africa.
 The split from their closest relatives, African otter shrews, is estimated to have occurred about 47–53 million years ago.

 Etymology

 The word "tenrec" is borrowed, via French, from the Malagasy word tandraka (variant of trandraka), which refers to the tailless tenrec (Tenrec ecaudatus); the Malagasy word may be related to landak.